 - Now, add sour curd and mix well.

-- Pour the mixture into several small clay pots and keep them in a warm place to set.
+- Pour the mixture into several small clay/terracotta pots.
+Seal the pots with aluminium foil and keep them in a warm place to set.

 - Please make sure that you don’t touch or move the pots once you keep it to set.
 Keep them in the same place for atleast 12 hours.